Use these effective open house strategies and win your next open house

 Today, that dated approach is turning prospective parents away.

 Parents are no longer content to send their child to the most convenient school next door.
 They want to know how your school will benefit their child.

 Oh, and they have strong beliefs about what will benefit their child.
 And they have the options to choose from.

 An ineffective open house strategy will send parents to your competition.

 Follow these tips to turn your open house into an effective recruitment tool.

 Adopt a marketing mentality

 Some schools still think of marketing as distasteful.
-It can hard to reconcile marketing with the idea of a non-profit organization that has a calling.
+It can be hard to reconcile marketing with the idea of a non-profit organization that has a calling.

 Yet schools are very similar to a business, whether we like it or not.
 The current market is driving this reality home faster.

-An open house is very similar to a marketing event at a business.
+An open house is very similar to a marketing event in a business.
 It all comes down to having a defined, differentiated message that will appeal to prospective parents who come to visit your open house.